noun res·o·nance \ˈre-zə-nən(t)s, ˈrez-nən(t)s\

 Resonance is the quality in a sound of being deep, full, and reverberating: the resonance of her voice.

-Resonance implies the space between people and the meaningful ways we connect through voices and felt-senses.
+Resonance implies the space in and between people and the meaningful ways we connect through voices and felt-senses.

 Resonance is the power to evoke enduring images, memories, and emotions…